To Main Map

 Description

 Carpinteria is a small beach town just south of Santa Barbara.
-The main strip, Linden Avenue, has a fun festive feel to it, and leads to Carpinteria Beach.
+The main strip, Linden Avenue, has a fun, festive feel to it and leads to Carpinteria Beach.
 Families gather for the day with large colorful umbrellas and tents, and a bountiful supply of shovels, buckets, and bodyboards.
 There's an exercise area just behind the dunes where kids can hang and climb.
+Kids also love to run among the dunes.

 As long as the estuary isn't flowing into the ocean, the water at Carpinteria Beach is some of the cleanest in the area.
-It's nice to swim if it's a warm day.
-The weather in Carpinteria can be foggy and overcast though.
+It's nice to swim if it's a warm day (the water will still be very cold though).
+The weather in Carpinteria can be foggy and overcast.

 Walk east down the beach and you pass a popular campground and RV park.
-If you are interested in camping, I'd recommend only the sites right by the beach on the grass where the tents are.
-The RV sites are situated on an ugly parking lot with no views whatsoever- more like camping at your local liquor store parking lot!
+If you are interested in camping, I'd recommend the tent sites on the grass right by the beach and estuary.
+The RV sites are like camping at your local parking lot, steps from the sand but with a lot of asphalt and no views.

 It's fun to take the Pacific Surfliner train to this beach.
 The train stops right by the beach.
 Kids love to ride a real train and you can make a morning of the trip!